mihai20022/EuroBank_International/README.md

 ### Age

 The age was divided in 6 bins.
 The highest percentage (55%) of customers churning are between 51-61.
-The age group
+The age group.
+41-50 and 62-71 have a similar churn rate of 34% and 29% respectively.

 ### Credit Score